Chevening British Library Fellowship 2021/2022 (Funded to the UK)

 Fellows will undertake a period of professional project-based activity at the British Library, receiving support and supervision from library staff.
 Please note that this fellowship is not suitable for those wanting to pursue their own research.

 As a public-facing, culturally-active, research institute, the Library is able to provide a broad range of professional development opportunities for fellows.
 Fellows will have a unique project-based placement involving research, consultation, and strategy development, coupled with stakeholder engagement and outreach opportunities.

 Fellows will benefit from embedded working and hands-on training within a specific team, as well as having access to a range of organisational training and development opportunities, such as the British Library’s Digital Scholarship programme.
 The library’s postgraduate research manager will provide additional pastoral support and work with supervisors to monitor the progress and professional development.
-This fellowship programme will commence in September 2020 and is for a 12-month period of project-based activity at the British Library.
+Each fellow will also be allocated up to £1,000 for approved project-related expenses.
+This fellowship programme will commence in September 2021 and is for a 12-month period of project-based activity at the British Library.

 - Living expenses for the duration of the fellowship.

 - Return economy airfare from your home country to the UK.

 - Allowance package for fellowship-related activities.